loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 - repo: `https://charts.loft.sh/`
 - version: `0.3.0-rc.1`

-So for the normal Generator and `vind` GitOps flows, you do not need a separate manual install step for Central HostPath Mapper.
+So for the normal Generator and self-managed host-cluster flows, you do not need a separate manual install step for Central HostPath Mapper.

 For the `vind` path, the management cluster also needs an ingress controller if you want tenant UIs reachable from your laptop.
 The `vind` bootstrap installs